What’s happening in Bangladesh? Student protest that led to PM ouster explained

 Editor

-Nobel laureate Muhammad Yunus has agreed to take over as the head of an interim government in Bangladesh after a mass uprising forced prime minister Sheikh Hasina to resign and flee.
+Nobel laureate Muhammad Yunus took the oath of office as head of an interim government in Bangladesh after large-scale protests led to the ouster of prime minister Sheikh Hasina.

+The prominent economist, 84, was sworn in as chief adviser of the government at the presidential palace in Dhaka.

+Sixteen other members are part of the new cabinet, including two student leaders who spearheaded the protests that ended the 15-year-long rule of Ms Hasina.

 “Violence is our enemy.
 Please don’t create more enemies.
 Be calm and get ready to build the country,” Mr Yunus said as he greeted supporters with a smile.

-He was out of the country receiving medical treatment in France on Monday when Ms Hasina dramatically resigned and fled to India, ending her 15-year rule in Bangladesh after tens of thousands took to the streets demanding her resignation following a deadly police crackdown on protesters.
+He was out of the country on Monday when Ms Hasina dramatically resigned and fled to India, after tens of thousands of protesters took to the streets demanding her resignation following a deadly police crackdown on protesters.

 At least 440 people, including minors, have been killed in the violence that ensued in July during protests against job reservations for families of 1971 war heroes, according to local reports.